DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI parameters.md

 **EDI number**                    |	Unique identifier for EDI staging.
 This stores the data in D365 in an intermediary/staging tables before creating the target record.
 **ASN number**                    |	Unique identifier when creating a Customer Advanced Shipping Notice (ASN) record.
 Customer license only
 **Reconciliation Id**             |	Unique identifier when creating a 3PL Reconciliation Id.
 3PL license only **Group control number**          |	Unique identifier when creating outbound records.
-When a Trading partner returns an Inbound Functional acknowledgements, they need to refer to this number in order to reconcile against the correct outbound record and update the Received status to Yes.
+The Inbound functional acknowledgement needs to refer to the outbound document's Group control number in order to reconcile against the correct outbound record and update the Received status to Yes.